What Are Adaptogenic Herbs | Teelixir

 - Possesses anti-ageing properties.

-- Improves the integrity of capillaries and aids in wound healing.
+- May help improve the integrity of capillaries and aid in wound healing.

 Shilajit